04/19/2022 by Todd Gochman | Landing the Job

 The 3 Ps of a Successful On-Campus Interview

-The final stage of any serious interview with any school is the campus visit.
-It's a time to shine and a time to show your potential employers why they should hire YOU for the job.
+The final stage of any serious interview with a school is the campus visit.
+It's a time to shine and a time to show your potential employers why they should hire you for the job.

-So, how do you land the job of your dreams?
+So, how do you land a job at the school of your dreams?
 Everyone asks this question any time they conduct a job search.
-Landing a teaching role in an independent school is challenging, as the expectations of any school are multi-fold: every school looks to hire someone who has a strong knowledge base in his/her respective content area; who can communicate the material appropriately; who can connect well not just with students, but with peers; who embraces the school mission and culture; and who, in addition to handling academic responsibilities, is able to contribute to the school community through coaching, advising, lead clubs/activities etc. A multi-talented educator indeed.
+Landing a teaching role in an independent school is challenging, as the expectations of any school are multi-fold: every school looks to hire someone who has a strong knowledge base in their respective content area; communicates the material appropriately; connects well not just with students, but with peers and parents; embraces the school mission and culture; and, in addition to handling academic responsibilities, is able to contribute to the school community through coaching, advising, leading clubs or activities, etc.

-Now, if you make it to the final round, all schools require a campus visit.
+Now, if you make it to the final round of interviewing, all schools usually require an on-campus interview.
 This is a sign to the job seeker that the school is very interested in what you have to offer, and the campus visit is an opportunity for you to meet students, teachers, and administration, and in many cases conduct a demo lesson.

 This should be a no-brainer for anyone in a job search: do your due diligence on the school.
 Period.
 Read the school’s website and ascertain what they highlight.
 Review their course offerings, read their mission and history, scan their news and current events.
 Schools know how important it is to have a website that not just markets the school, but does a great job presenting the community’s culture.

 Do you know anyone who worked at or attended this school?
 If so, contact them for feedback and insight on their experience.
-If you can go into a campus visit with some good questions and some prior insight on the community, that will help you formulate thoughtful questions, show you have prepared, and — most importantly — show you are serious about this job.
+Heading into a campus visit with some good questions and some prior insight on the community will help you formulate thoughtful questions, show you have prepared, and — most importantly — show you are serious about this job.
 Schools know when they meet a prepared interviewee, and they value preparation highly when making a hiring decision.

-If you are a finalist for a position, and you stick to the Three Ps of a successful campus visit, you will be positioning yourself incredibly well to secure the job of your dreams!
+If you are a finalist for a position, and you stick to the “three Ps” of a successful campus visit, you will be positioning yourself incredibly well to secure a job that you love.